 At the bridge turn right and you will start to find yourself in

 Voila.
 You made it 🙂

 I did this walk from Hassocks to Lewes on a Sunday, at the end of summer.
-I wouldn’t say that it was too busy, but there were defiantly people around, walking and cycling.
-So, I actually don’t mind other walkers and cyclists, there is sort of a feeling of community, walking past others with this common interest of getting out into the countryside.
-Oh, and people are just so much friendlier.
-It’s very normal to smile and say hello whenever you walk past someone.
+I wouldn’t say that it was too busy, but there were definitely people around, walking and cycling.
+Particularly on the section of the walk at Ditchling Beacon.
+I find that people out on walks in the countryside are so much friendlier than the city.
+It’s very normal to smile and say hello whenever you walk past someone (well, a quick hello then look down).
 It’s just how things are done out here.
 And I like it 🙂

 - Start: Hassocks train station